odk-x/docs/odkx-src/docs-style-guide.rst

 .. code-block:: rst

-  ODK Collect is an Android app.
+  ODK-X Survey is an Android app.
 The same can be used for...

 .. rubric:: Right

 .. code-block:: rst

-  ODK Collect is an Android app.
+  ODK-X Survey is an Android app.
 It can be used for...

 .. rubric:: Right

 .. code-block:: rst

-  ODK Collect is an Android app that is used to...
+  ODK-X Survey is an Android app that is used to...

 .. code-block:: python
   :class: style-checks